 Scams are all over the place these days.
 You probably won’t go through a single day seeing a pop up online, or a phone call from a number claiming to be local that will likely be linked to a scammer.
 Not only that, they also employ methods that intend to get a person to act, by sending the scammers as much money as possible.

-One of the scams that currently exists involves student loans.
+One of the scams that currently exist, involves student loans.
 Of course, student loan debt is real.
-But only to those who have taken out loans while attending school.
-Once all is said and done, they are now faced with thousands in debt.
-But, they do their best to set up regular installments to ensure that the debt will be paid in full later on down the road.
+But only to those who have taken out loans, while attending school.
+Once all is said and done, they are now faced with thousands of dollars in debt.
+But, they do their best to set up regular payments to ensure that the debt is paid in full, later on down the line.

 Today, we’re going to dig a little deeper into what this student loan scam is all about, how it works, and what steps you need to take in order to protect yourself from being a victim.

 What You Need To Know About Student Loan Scams:

 In 2017, the Federal Trade Commission (FTC) started cracking down on scammers who claimed to be associated with student loan companies.
 They began what was known as “Operation Game of Loans”.
 This started after scammers made off with a total of $95 million in illegal fees from unsuspecting victims throughout the past years.

 So, how do these scammers operate?
 Scammers will typically reach you through two main mediums: telephone and email.
 Thanks to modern day technology, scammers are often using phone apps like Google Voice, to call their potential victims.
 The reason being is they use local numbers, and will often appear on caller IDs.
 A potential victim will assume it may be a wrong number from someone residing in the area.
 Google Voice numbers are often hard to trace.
 Not to mention, most of the scammers are based outside of the United States, and can barley speak decent english.